joonarafael/visualpathfinder/documentation/user_manual.md

 ### Map Preview

 A large text-based preview of the current virtual map is shown on the screen.
-It's non-interactive and does not support zooming / other visual features.
-It does not show start, finish, or pathfinding results at all.
+It's non-interactive and does not support zooming or other visual features.
+It will show start and finish points after algorithms run.
+However, the found path won't be rendered.

+Utilize the X and Y axis of the virtual map preview window to locate the start and end points!

 ### Statistics Bar